Salvage diving: Salvage work

+Marine salvage is the process of recovering a ship and its cargo after a shipwreck or other maritime casualty.
+Salvage may encompass towing, re-floating a vessel, or effecting repairs to a ship.
+Protecting the environment from spillage of oil or other contaminants is also a high priority.
+Most salvage is carried out by specialist salvage firms with dedicated crew and equipment.

 Salvage diving techniques

 Scuba is not authorised for most salvage work by commercial or naval operators due to relatively high risk in comparison to surface supplied techniques, though naval operations may use scuba for non-penetrative work in good visibility and relatively shallow depths.

 The choice between surface oriented and saturation diving is based largely on depth and the amount of decompression anticipated.